PnP-CM: Consistency Models as Plug-and-Play Priors for Inverse Problems: Experiments

 \subsection{Experiments on Inverse Problems}

-\paragraph{Problem setup.} We evaluate our PnP-CM algorithm on a set of noisy inverse problems.
-The following tasks are used on the LSUN bedroom dataset: (i) random inpainting with 70\% masking, (ii) bicubic super-resolution with 4$\times$ downsampling, and (iii) Gaussian deblurring using a $5\times5$ separable kernel with standard deviation $\sigma = 10.0$.
-All measurements are generated by applying the forward operator to the ground-truth images, with additive Gaussian measurement noise levels of $\sigma_y \in \{0.025, 0.05\}$.
+\paragraph{Problem setup} We evaluate our PnP-CM algorithm on a set of noisy inverse problems.
+The following tasks are used on the LSUN bedroom and CelebA-HQ datasets: For \emph{linear} operators, we consider (i) random inpainting with 70\% masking, (ii) bicubic super-resolution with 4$\times$ downsampling, and (iii) Gaussian deblurring using a $5\times5$ separable kernel with standard deviation $\sigma = 10.0$.
+For \emph{non-linear} operators, the tasks include (i) JPEG compression with quality factor (QF) 5, (ii) nonlinear deblurring with a neural network–approximated forward model~\citep{tran2021explore}, and (iii) phase retrieval following the protocol in~\citep{xu2024_DPnP} with a coded mask~\citep{candes2015phase}.
+All measurements are generated by applying the forward operator to the ground-truth images, with additive Gaussian measurement noise level of $\sigma_y=0.05$.

 For a practical real-world application, multi-coil MRI reconstruction is considered, which is an inherently noisy linear inverse problem.
-Multi-coil complex-valued MRI datasets were retrospectively undersampled via 1D random subsampling using acceleration factors of $R = 4$ and $R = 8$, retaining 24 and 12 central k-space lines, respectively, as implemented in DDS~\citep{chung2024decomposed}.
+Multi-coil complex-valued raw MRI datasets are retrospectively undersampled from \emph{noisy} fully-sampled raw MRI k-space measurements using 1D random subsampling.
+Acceleration factors, $R$ of 4 and 8 are used with 24 and 12 central k-space lines, respectively, as in~\citep{chung2024decomposed}.

-\paragraph{Comparison methods.} We conducted extensive comparisons with various methods.
-For experiments on natural images, we compare our method with DPS~\citep{chung2023dps} as a DM-based approach, and CM~\citep{song2023_consistency_models}, CoSIGN~\citep{zhao2024cosign}, and CM4IR~\citep{garber2025CM4IR} as CM-based solvers.
-For MRI reconstruction, we benchmark against DPS~\citep{chung2023dps} and DDS~\citep{chung2024decomposed}, both of which employ DM priors.
-All baselines were adopted from their official public implementations.
-Further implementation details about are in \appref{appdx:comparison}.
+\paragraph{Comparison methods} We conducted extensive comparisons with various methods.
+For experiments on natural images, we compare our method with DPS~\citep{chung2023dps}, $\Pi$GDM~\citep{song2023pgdm}, DiffPIR~\citep{zhu2023DiffPIR}, DPnP~\citep{xu2024_DPnP} and PnP-DM~\citep{wu2024_PnP-DM} as DM-based approaches, and CM~\citep{song2023_consistency_models}, CoSIGN~\citep{zhao2024cosign}, and CM4IR~\citep{garber2025CM4IR} as CM-based solvers.
+For MRI reconstruction, we benchmark against DPS and DDS~\citep{chung2024decomposed}, both of which employ DM priors, as well as CM4IR.
+To ensure a fair comparison, we employed the same unconditional diffusion and consistency models across all algorithms.
+For DM-based methods, we used the pre-trained unconditional DM on LSUN Bedroom from~\citep{dhariwal2021beatGANs}, as well as models pre-trained on CelebA-HQ from~\citep{choi2021ILVR} and fastMRI from~\citep{chung2024decomposed}.
+Further implementation details are provided in \suppref{appdx:comparison}.